lindell/multi-gitter/README.md

 # If this value is set, reviewers will be randomized.
 max-reviewers: 0

+# If this value is set, team reviewers will be randomized
+max-team-reviewers: 0

 # The name of a GitHub organization.
 All repositories in that organization will be used.
 org:
   - example